togwand/nixos/README.md

 For a generic NixOS installation media install to work you need to copy the hardware-configuration.nix file into the media /etc/nixos directory.

 After any hardware changes it is recommended to run: $ sudo nixos-generate-config

+TODO:

+1. Update layout type and rules to improve nav
+2. Pick and configure terminal (kitty or wezterm)
+3. Pick and configure shell (zsh or fish)
+4. Check vimjoyer videos to keep adding to the system
+5. Declarative installation method instead of imperative/interactive (I know it's 100% doable but I haven't researched the details)